 Based in the mountains of Puerto Rico, Café Oro de Puerto Rico offers up rich, strong flavors and sweet notes that will transport you away from your morning kitchen chair to a whole new world.
 The whole process, from harvesting the plant to roasting the bean, takes place on the farm in Puerto Rico.
 By the time it reaches your kitchen to be brewed, the coffee has been put through a rigorous process that brings the best value and flavor to your home.

-What could be better: These come in smaller packages than other types of coffee, only 14-ounce packages, but there are four in a pack so you’ll always have some caffeine on hand.
+Which disadvantages must you keep in mind?
+These come in smaller packages than other types of coffee, only 14-ounce packages, but there are four in a pack so you’ll always have some caffeine on hand.

 If you’re not quite sure what type of Puerto Rican coffee you want to get, picking up this variety pack will give you four great options to choose from.
 Each package of this ground coffee is smaller so you can get a good flavor profile of each without having too much to use up.
 Each bag is made up of 100% Puerto Rican coffee that gives you a beautiful flavor picture of the mountain region where the beans are raised and roasted.

 What do we love it for?
 Having some variety can give you a fuller picture of what makes up Puerto Rican coffee without having too much leftover.

 What were we disappointed with?
 For the smaller packages, the cost is a bit higher for the four-pack.
 But for the type of specialty coffee that it is offering, the cost is not prohibitive.

 Café Crema is a leader in the coffee market from Puerto Rico.
 Started in the early 1900s, the coffee pays tribute to nature and one man’s passion.
 When started by their founder Don Morales, he sold his coffee on the streets of Caguas bag by bag.
 The coffee has a creamy finish and balanced acidity that takes you back to the streets of a small Puerto Rican town in a simpler time.